for-giobbe/phy/Primer on Inferring Divergence & Selection Regimes.md

 ## Inferring selection regimes:

-A powerful approach to molecular evolution comes from the comparison of the relative rates of synonymous and nonsynonymous substitutions (dN & dS).
+A powerful approach to molecular evolution comes from the comparison of the relative rates of synonymous and nonsynonymous substitutions: dN & dS). dN are the ratio of the number of nonsynonymous substitutions per non-synonymous site while ds are the ratio of the number of synonymous substitutions per synonymous site.
-Synonymous mutations do not change the amino acid sequence; hence their substitution rate (dS) is neutral with respect to selective pressure on the protein product of a gene.
+Synonymous mutations do not change the amino acid sequence; hence their substitution rate (dS) is assumed to be neutral with respect to selective pressure on the protein product of a gene (_n.b._ this assumption is heavily contested).
 Nonsynonymous mutations do change the amino acid sequence, so their substitution rate (dN) is a function of selective pressure on the protein.
 The ratio of these rates (ω = dN/dS) is a measure of selective regime which a gene underwent.
 It's generally accepted that nonsynonymous mutations which are deleterious will be counterselected for (purifying selection) and dN/dS will be less than 1, whereas if nonsynonymous mutations